luckyframework/lucky/README.md

 ## Status

-Lucky is still in it's early stages.
+Lucky is still in its early stages.
 A guide will be written once the API is more stabilized.

 ## Testing